CodeCrush-Official/Computer-Science-Curriculum/README.md

   - **Seek help**: Use the **Discord community** to ask questions, share progress, and get feedback.

 ### **Cost**
-The **CodeCrush curriculum is 100% free**!
+The **TheMagusCode curriculum is 100% free**!
 All resources are open-source or publicly available, so you won’t need to spend a dime on expensive textbooks or courses.
 - We rely on free, high-quality materials from trusted sources like **MIT OpenCourseWare**, **FreeCodeCamp**, and **Coursera**.

 ### **Process**